Multi-Objective Quantum Power System Redispatch: Background

-Formally, we assume a given number $n$ of controllable resources, each being in one of $k$ states for all $T$ discrete points in time.
-We denote by $\g{\bZ}$ the $T\times n$ matrix over $\indices{k}=\{1,\dots,k\}$, encoding a specific configuration over all the controllable resources over time.
-Running the $a$-th controllable resource in its $i$-th state produces power $\g{\bp}_{a,i}\geq 0$.
-The {\em power production} of resource $a$ at time $t$ is then:
+Consider $n$ controllable resources, each with $k$ possible states, across $T$ discrete timepoints.
+Let $\bZ$ be a $T\times n$ matrix over the index set $\indices{k}=\{1,\dots,k\}$ represent a specific configuration of all controllable resources over time.
+The power produced by resource $a$ at time $t$ is